IT firm moves to ease cloud transition for Nigerian SMEs - Vanguard News

 By Cynthia Alo

-Indigenous Information Technology solution provider, AkolagTech, has reiterated its commitment to enhance cloud seamless transition for Small and Medium Scale Enterprises, SMEs, in Nigeria.
+Indigenous Information Technology solution provider, AkolagTech, has reiterated its commitment to enhancing cloud seamless transition for Small and Medium Scale Enterprises, SMEs, in Nigeria.

 This came even as the company advised SMEs in the country to embrace clouding and virtualisation to efficiently navigate the COVID-19 era and seamlessly run their businesses.